 However, there are two types of capital gains rates — long-term and short-term capital gains.
 Short-term capital gains tax applies if you sell your crypto after owning it for less than a year.
 What happens is that the profit of your sale is added to your taxable income for the year.

 For example, if you make a $10,000 profit after selling your stash of Bitcoin, this $10k is added to your adjusted gross income (the amount you make per year, minus any deductions).
-So, let’s say you made $42,000 in 2022.
+So, let’s say you made ordinary income $42,000 in 2022 from your job.
 Your crypto sale would bump up your taxable income to $52,000, and you’d pay 22% in income taxes on your crypto profit.
 This would equal around $2200 (for your crypto taxes, alone).
+The tax rate on Short term capital gains depends on your income level and household status (single vs married etc) but it varies from 10% up to 37% in a higher tax bracket States also require you to pay taxes on short term gains with some states like California requiring it as income tax at 13.3%

 3. Offset your gains with losses